Skip to main content

 Performance Metrics

-• View calculated KPIs and performance indicators
+• View calculated KPIs and performance indicators configured in process design

 • Edit measure values for recalculation scenarios